NREL/tyche/docs/cheat-sheet.rst

   Column Name  Data Type  Description
   ============ ========== =====================================================================================================
   Investment   String     Name of the R&D investment.
 Distinct from the Scenarios.
   Category     String     Names of the R&D categories being invested in.
 Within each row, the Category must match the Tranche.
-Same as the *Tranches* dataset.
+The set of Categories in the *investments* dataset must match the set of Categories in the *tranches* dataset.
   Tranche      String     Names of the tranches within the Investment.
 Within each row, the Tranche must match the Category.
-Comes from the *Tranches* dataset.
+The set of Tranches in the *investments* dataset must match the set of Tranches in the *tranches* dataset.
   Notes        String     Additional user-defined information.
 Not used by Tyche.
   ============ ================================================================================================================